mlowicki/rhythm/token_helper.md

 If program succeeds, it should exit with status code 0.
 If it encounters an issue that prevents it from working, it should exit with some other status code.
 You should write a user-friendly error message to `STDERR`.
 You should never write anything other than the token to `STDOUT`, as Rhythm assumes whatever it gets on `STDOUT` is the token.

 ## Example Token Helper
-This ia an example token helper that stores and retrives token in `~/.rhythm-token` in a similar way as default Rhythm CLI behaviour described above.
+This is an example token helper that stores and retrives token in `~/.rhythm-token` in a similar way as default Rhythm CLI behaviour described above.

 ```bash
 #!/usr/bin/env bash